Dan609/biocell/README.md

 In the bTau.csv file, the data is presented in a "long" format: each measurement is a separate line, the columns are: Cell - the name of the cell line; Passage - passage number; bTau is the correlation coefficient reflecting the colocalization of RhoA and nuclei; bGal - the number of cells that stain positively for beta-galactosidase, in percent; DoublingTime is the doubling time of the cell population.

+Files DF2.csv, FetMSC.csv, MSCWJ-1.csv, and ADH-MSC.csv contain data with averaged bTau values (m = 20 for each passage) for each cell line separately.

 In the Computation.R file there is a script in R language for intrapolation and extrapolation of missing values, as well as for calculating the correlation coefficients of Pearson, Spearman, and Kendall.